Search

 Friends and family

-Telling your family and friends about a lung cancer diagnosis can be a big challenge.
+Telling your family and friends about a lung cancer diagnosis can be challenging.
 You may still be reeling from the news yourself.
 You might be worried about being able to talk about it without losing control, or you may be uncertain about what to say because you do not fully understand the disease or what treatment options will be available for you yet.

 Here are some ideas about what to do when you are ready to talk: